Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

-In conclusion, our results demonstrate that the proposed kinematic viscosity matching approach makes it possible to determine the molecular mass of both nanoscale adsorbates of arbitrary shape as well as polymeric adlayers, even for systems with appreciable viscoelastic contributions, and that the mechanically dissipated energy associated with the attachment of the adsorbate can be specifically quantified.
+In conclusion, our results demonstrate that the proposed kinematic viscosity matching approach makes it possible to determine the molecular mass of both nanoscale adsorbates of arbitrary shape as well as polymeric adlayers, even for systems with appreciable viscoelastic contributions, and that the mechanically dissipated energy associated with the adsorbate and/or its attachment can be specifically quantified.
 In particular, the results show that the dry-mass determination can be self-sufficiently validated based on the overtone dependence of the extrapolated $\Delta f_{\mathrm{\rho=0}}$.
 For systems with weak to no measurable overtone dependence, the viscoelastic contribution is negligible and thus the true dry mass can be determined based on any of the measured overtones.
-For systems with an appreciable overtone-dependence, the mass determination at the lowest overtone number are the most reliable, with a bias towards an underestimation of the true mass.
+For systems with an appreciable overtone-dependence, the mass determination at the lowest overtone number is the most reliable, albeit the full applicability for such systems merits further investigations.
 In addition, the approach does not require any \textit{a priori} knowledge about the adsorbed material, which makes it unique in comparison with most commonly applied \textit{in situ} methods, where ellipsometry and SPR stand out as the most reliable and commonly used methods.
 However, for accurate mass determination using these methods, at least the derivative of the refractive index with respect to the concentration of the adsorbate, $dn/dc$, must be known or independently determined.
 Additionally, in the case of SPR, also the film thickness and the decay length of the evanescent sensing field have to be determined independently.
-Finally, although here demonstrated using QCM, the applicability of the kinematic viscosity matching approach goes beyond QCM to a variety of mechanical resonators that operate in liquid environment, and can thus potentially be utilized for single cell\cite{Martinez-Martin2017} and even single virus\cite{Dolai2019} mass determination.
+Finally, the possibility to simultaneously determine the dry mass and mechanical properties of nano-sized adsorbates as well as the liquid contributions using a single measurement and on the same spatial scale provides the unique opportunity to potentially extract more detailed information about the adsorbates, such as interrogating orientation, spatial distribution, and binding strength of adsorbates.
+Additionally, although here demonstrated using QCM, the applicability of the kinematic viscosity matching approach goes beyond QCM to a variety of mechanical resonators that operate in liquid environment, and can thus potentially be utilized for single cell \cite{Martinez-Martin2017} and even single virus \cite{Dolai2019} mass determination.